CJColemanB/DeviceLoggerV2/README.md

 ## 📄 License

 This project is provided for educational and internal organizational use.
-For commercial deployment or redistribution, please review licensing requirements.
+For commercial deployment or redistribution, please review licensing requirements, or contact me at cjcolemanbenjamin@gmail.com for further instructions/guidance.

 ---